ericodle/GRU_Classifying_GTZAN/README.md

 - [ ] MFCC_primer.ipynb

-"One Bourbon, One Scotch, One Beer" .wav file
+blues.00000.wav.
+Music clip "One Bourbon, One Scotch, One Beer" from GTZAN.

 - [ ] MFCC_primer.ipynb